dmarx/bench-warmers/train_a_SinNeRF_on_a_pytti_animation.md

-# train a SinNeRF on a pytti animation
+# Train a SinNeRF on an AI-generated animation (e.g. PyTTI)

 2022-06-14